Catfish Setups

 For river rigs: I use one of two rigs.
 In less snaggy areas I use a no roll sinker/slip sinker going to a bead, which then connects to the barrel swivel.
 I usually make my leader about 12-18 inches and add a peg float about two inches before the hook (I always use a peg on both sides of the float, this makes it wear down slower).
 This will suspend the bait above the bottom.
 For channel catfish I prefer to use 6/0 Gamakatsu Offset circle hooks (if you accidentally buy in-line circles, you can always offset them yourselves).
 In my experience, offset circle hooks work much better than in-line.
 Pictured Below

-I use a T-turn-swivel.
+For snaggy areas I use a T-turn-swivel.
 Thundermist lures makes great T-turn swivels.
 On the T-turn swivel rigs I will add a shorter line for the weight, and a longer line for the leader.
 I will make the line going to the sinker weaker than the main line.
 This is because if I do break off the weight I would prefer to still get the hook back, or if a fish takes it into a snag I will still catch the fish but lose the weight.

-For lake rigs
+For lake rigs:

 IN THE SHALLOWS: I use a slip float and figure out how deep it is until the bottom.
 I will then adjust the bobber to keep the bait around 6 inches to a foot off the bottom.
 Pretty straight forward.